 Anchorage Interagency Dispatch Center (AIDC) serves as the statewide dispatch center for DOI (except NPS) non-fire (resource) aviation operations and does not function as a fire dispatch.

+Alaska Region Communication Center (ARCC) serves as the statewide flight following center for non-fire (resource) for aviation operations for NPS and does not function as a fire dispatch center.

 Prescribed Fire

 See Section IV.8 for information regarding the role of dispatch centers in prescribed fires.